exasol/release-droid/doc/system_requirements.md

 ## Introduction

-Release Droid (short "RR") is a combination of validators and automation that make a software release safer, faster and more convenient.
+Release Droid (short "RD") is a combination of validators and automation that make a software release safer, faster and more convenient.

 ## About This Document